-Looking For a New Lexus IS 250 in your area?
+Looking for a Used IS 250 in your area?

 The 2012 Lexus IS 250 compact luxury sedan features a high-end cabin outfitted with quality materials and comes with available all-wheel drive for optimal traction in all types of driving conditions.The Bad